Do I Need a Cookie Banner on My Website? (2026)

 Most cookie banner advice assumes you're in the EU.
 If you only serve US visitors, you may not need one at all.
 If you serve both, you need to understand both regimes.
 And if you're not sure where your visitors are from, the safest assumption is that some of them are European.

 The compliance picture is grim.
-A 2025 study of 254,148 websites found that only 15% of cookie banners meet minimum GDPR requirements.
-43% of websites set tracking cookies without valid consent.
+A 2025 Aarhus University study of 254,148 websites found that only 15% of cookie banners meet minimum GDPR requirements.
+A separate study of over 1 million websites found that 43% set tracking cookies without valid consent.
 Most sites are either over-compliant (showing a banner they don't need) or under-compliant (showing one that doesn't actually work).

 Check if your website needs a cookie banner